Michael West, professor of work and organisational psychology, Lancaster University Management School and senior fellow, The King’s Fund

-He graduated from the University of Wales in 1973 and received his PhD in 1977.
-He has authored, edited and co-edited a number of books and has published more than 200 articles for scientific and practitioner publications, as well as chapters in scholarly books.
-He is a fellow of the British Psychological Society, the American Psychological Association (APA), the APA Society for Industrial and Organizational Psychology, the Royal Society for the encouragement of Arts, Manufactures and Commerce, the International Association of Applied Psychologists and the British Academy of Management, as well as the CIPD.
+He graduated from the University of Wales in 1973 and received his PhD in 1977 for work on the psychology of meditation.
+He has authored, edited and co-edited 20 books and has published more than 200 articles for scientific and practitioner publications, as well as chapters in scholarly books.
+He is a fellow of the Academy of Social Sciences, British Psychological Society, American Psychological Association (APA), International Association of Applied Psychologists, British Academy of Management, and CIPD.

 Developing cultures of high quality care